NeuraiProject/Neurai/INSTALL.md

 ===============

-See doc/build-*.md for instructions on building the various elements of the Neurai Core reference implementation of Neurai.
+See doc/build-*.md for instructions on building the various elements of the Neurai reference implementation of Neurai.